nicholasxdavis/chefos-server/BACKEND_SETUP.md

 1. **MariaDB Database Connection** - Using your Coolify environment variables
 2. **REST API Endpoints** - Complete CRUD operations for all features
-3. **Zustand State Management** - Modern state management for your frontend
+3. **Vanilla JavaScript State Management** - Simple, lightweight state management for your frontend
 4. **Database Schema** - All tables ready for your ChefOS features

 ### 🔧 Environment Variables (Already Set in Coolify)